Date cake with walnuts is a delicious mid-day snack. Lightly sweetened with chunks of walnuts and dates, this cake is perfect with a cup of tea!

 You absolutely can!
 You can frost this easy date cake using your favorite frosting or this cream cheese frosting recipe.
 I love topping this cake with some caramel sauce, too.
 The flavor combination of caramel and dates is simply perfect.

-Add 1/2 cup shredded coconut with dates and walnuts to this cake for more flavor.
-If you like things chocolate-y, add 1/2 cup chocolate chips at the end after adding the walnuts.
+Add ½ cup shredded coconut with the dates and walnuts to give this cake even more flavor.
+If you like things chocolate-y, add ½ cup chocolate chips at the end after adding the walnuts.

 Date Cake with Walnuts

 - ¾ cup granulated sugar